ckan/ckan/doc/maintaining/configuration.rst

 Default value: ``False``

 Enables or disable collaborators in individual datasets.
 If ``True``, in addition to the standard organization based permissions, users can be added as collaborators to individual datasets with different roles, regardless of the organization they belong to.
-TODO: link to docs
+For more information, check the documentation on :ref:`dataset_collaborators`.

-**Important**: If this setting is turned off in a site where there already were collaborators created, you must reindex all datasets to update the permission labels, in order to prevent access to private datasets to the previous collaborators.
+.. warning:: If this setting is turned off in a site where there already were collaborators created, you must reindex all datasets to update the permission labels, in order to prevent access to private datasets to the previous collaborators.

 .. _ckan.auth.allow_admin_collaborators: